 Code of practice for the tethering of animals (Revision no. 1)

 For the purposes of this Code, tethering is defined as the securing of an animal to an anchor point to confine it to a desired area.
-It is used to prevent animals straying in the owner's absence (eg. dogs) or to allow animals to graze unfenced pasture (eg. sheep and goats).
+It is used to prevent animals straying in the owner's absence (such as dogs) or to allow animals to graze unfenced pasture (such as sheep and goats).
 Tethering should not be confused with short-term tying up or with hobbling.
 Tethering is regarded as a temporary method of restraint that is not suitable for long-term confinement.

 Tethering of animals exposes them to increased risk of stress, injury or death.
 In particular, tethered animals may be: